Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Steps
 1. Get inner corners.
 1.1 draw detected corners for debbugging purposes.
-3. find the chess inner corners using cv2.findChessboardCorners.
+2. find the chess inner corners using cv2.findChessboardCorners.
-4. Get a list of object points and image points.
+3. Get a list of object points and image points.
-5. get camera matrix and distortion coeffients using cv2.calibrateCamera.
+4. get camera matrix and distortion coeffients using cv2.calibrateCamera.
-6. If wanted additional
+5. apply camera matrix and distortion correction to chess images.

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).